 Stretching may seem like a straightforward task, but things do get a bit complicated in pregnancy because of a hormone called relaxin.
-Relaxin’s job is to help loosen ligaments in your body to make room for a growing baby – and to help open up your hips to make baby’s passage through the birth canal a bit easier (thank you relaxin!!).
+Relaxin’s job is to help loosen ligaments in your body to make room for a growing baby – and to help open up your hips to make baby’s passage through the birth canal a bit easier (thank you, relaxin!!).
 A few months after birth your relaxin levels will return to normal, and this will help everything pull back into place a bit.

 While your relaxin levels are high (usually from your second trimester to 2 months postnatal), you’ll also find that you have newfound flexibility.
 While you may not be able to drop into a full split like it’s no big deal, you will be able to stretch farther than your normal reach.
-This isn’t necessarily a bad thing, but can be dangerous if you’re not careful when stretching.
-Over-stretching during pregnancy can lead to injured or even torn ligaments, and that’s definitely not something you want to be dealing with at 8 months pregnant.
+This isn’t necessarily a bad thing but can be dangerous if you’re not careful when stretching.
+Over-stretching during pregnancy can lead to injury or even torn ligaments, and that’s definitely not something you want to be dealing with at 8 months pregnant.

 But fear not!
 We’ve got our quick rules for safe stretching during pregnancy, and a simple 5-minute stretching circuit that is safe for your entire pregnancy ahead.

 Rule #1: Only go to 90% of your stretching capacity.

 Rule #2: Gently ease into every stretch, do not bounce into or out of a stretch.